adepeter/django-violations/README.md

 ## Versioning

-SemVer is for versioning.
-For the versions available, see the tags on this repository.
+SemVer is the versioning style utilised for this app.
+For the versions available, see the tags on this repository https://github.com/adepeter/django-violations/releases.

 ## License